kkibria/scandroid/README.md

 > You can also interactively select python version in VS code status bar.

-Following are the instruction for running scandroid from source and buuilding executable binary in windows.

 ## Windows
+Following are the instruction for running scandroid from source and building executable binary in windows.

 ### Running Scandroid in windows
 Of course you have to have Python 3 installed.
 I have tested with Python 3.7.3.
 You also need `wx` installed for the user interface.